saturdaymp-examples/IntroToXamarinPresentation/README.md

 If you have any questions or spot an error in the slides or demos please let me know by opening a [issue](https://github.com/saturdaymp/IntroToXamarinPresentation/issues).

 # Acknowledgments
-This presentation was created for and presented at the [Edmonton Mobile Developers (iOS and Android)](https://www.meetup.com/startupedmonton/events/247630796/).
+This presentation was orginally created for the [Edmonton Mobile Developers (iOS and Android)](https://www.meetup.com/startupedmonton/events/247630796/).
 Thank you for giving me the opportunity to present.